Tiled Prompts: Overcoming Prompt Misguidance in Image and Video Super-Resolution: Related Work

-Another line of work directly leverages T2V priors for improved temporal coherence, instead of using T2I priors.
-While using T2V priors alleviates temporal inconsistency, naively adapting them to restoration degrades per-frame fidelity, especially under complex real-world degradations.
-To address this, STAR~\cite{xie2025star} augments large T2V backbones such as I2VGen-XL~\cite{2023i2vgenxl} or CogVideoX~\cite{yang2025cogvideox} with a lightweight local-detail enhancement module to better preserve fine structures, along with a frequency-aware objective for improved fidelity.
-SeedVR~\cite{wang2025seedvr} proposes a scalable diffusion-transformer backbone for generic video restoration via (shifted) window attention, and SeedVR2~\cite{wang2025seedvr2} further advances this direction toward one-step video restoration through diffusion adversarial post-training.
+Meanwhile, leveraging T2V priors for VSR helps alleviate temporal inconsistency, and various methods have been explored to improve per-frame fidelity.
+STAR~\cite{xie2025star} augments T2V backbones (\textit{e.g.}, I2VGen-XL~\cite{2023i2vgenxl}, CogVideoX~\cite{yang2025cogvideox}) with a lightweight local-detail enhancement module to better preserve fine structures, along with a frequency-aware objective for improved fidelity.
+SeedVR~\cite{wang2025seedvr} proposes a scalable diffusion-transformer backbone for generic video restoration via (shifted) window attention, and SeedVR2~\cite{wang2025seedvr2} improves this through diffusion adversarial post-training.
 Stream-DiffVSR~\cite{shiu2025streamdiffvsr} introduces a causally conditioned diffusion framework for low-latency online VSR that operates only on past frames.
-Despite their dependency on textual guidance for accurate reconstruction, none of these prior works fully validate the correctness of the prompts that are used.
-In this work, we introduce the problem of prompt underspecification, and solve it by providing tiled prompts in a localized manner.
+However, despite that these models are dependent on textual guidance for accurate reconstruction, none of these prior works fully validate the correctness of the prompts that are used.
+Thus, in this work we reveal that these models are actually prone to prompt misguidance when used for high resolutions.